Testimonio

 But blessed are your eyes because they see, and your ears because they hear.
 For truly I tell you, many prophets and righteous people longed to see what you see but did not see it, and to hear what you hear but did not hear it.

-Jesus went into the wilderness and fasted for forty days and nights, according to Matthew 4:1-3 KJV:
+Jesus went into the wilderness and fasted for forty days and forty nights, according to Matthew 4:1-3 KJV:

 Then Jesus was led by the Spirit into the wilderness to be tempted by the devil.
 After fasting forty days and forty nights, he was hungry.
 The tempter came to him and said, "If you are the Son of God, tell these stones to become bread."